CivilianAgency/civilianagency.com/README.md

 2. Install sass locally by running `gem install sass`.
 Note: if you receive an error, try running `sudo gem install sass`.
 3. Run `npm install` to install the various modules listed in `package.json`

+\* When running gulp, if gulp command not found
+4. Run sudo npm install -g gulp

 ### Every time

 1. Run `gulp` to start the build/dev process\*.
 This automatically does the following (these tasks can be found in `gulpfile.js`):